TUI Travel boosted by demand for fixed-price holidays

 "Given our current position we remain very confident of achieving full year underlying operating profit growth of at least 10 percent on a constant currency basis," Chief Executive Peter Long told reporters.

-The company also said it had also made an encouraging start to the 2013/14 winter season, with 21 percent of its winter programme already sold.
+The company also said it had also made an encouraging start to the 2013/14 winter season, with 21 percent of its winter program already sold.

 But it noted differences between markets.